New LCD Request Process - JA DME

 Informal Teleconference (Optional)

 Prior to submitting a formal LCD request, the DME MACs encourage requestors to schedule an informal conference call to review the requirements for a valid LCD request.
-Request for a conference call may be submitted via email.
+A request for a conference call may be submitted via email.
 In the request for an informal discussion, requestors should include the following information: